 Your next 2 to 3 periods might also be heavier and crampier than usual.
 This is more so if you use the plain copper IUDs.

 For the next 2 to 3 period after insertion, you must check that the IUD is still there after your periods.
-This is easily done by putting 2 fingers up the vagina and feeling for the thread that hangs out of your cervix that is attached to the IUD.
+This is easily done by putting 2 fingers up to the vagina and feeling for the thread that hangs out of your cervix that is attached to the IUD.

 What can go wrong?

-Infection – If the cramps get worse after insertion and this is accompanied by fever and a foul-smelling discharge, please see your doctor.
+Infection – If the cramps get worse after insertion and this is accompanied by a fever and a foul-smelling discharge, please see your doctor.

 Displacement – Sometimes, the period flow is so heavy that it pushes the IUD out.
 This is not common.

 Join Our Women’s Health Forum For More Discussion!

 Need a Female Doctor?

 Having Women’s Health concerns?
 Please visit us or contact us at our Women’s Clinic Singapore.
 We are open on weekends too.

 Telephone: +65 6884 4119